jhamlet/node-infuse/README.md

 > This functionality is currently **experimental** due to the difficulty of properly escaping the inner quotes of stringified code. i.e: the `underscore` module doesn't escape properly (which is strange, since **infuse** is using `underscore`'s own template function for it's embedding).

+The **advantage** of embedding is that the required JavaScript modules are not evaluated until the strings are put into a script node, or `eval`'d, when needed.
+This facilitates faster loading of the _infused_ JavaScript file, since it is, mostly, one large string.

 More?
 -----

 Future plans are to have **infuse** allow you to post-process your JavaScript and manipulate the underlying _Abstract Syntax Tree_.
 This will allow _macros_, _replacements_, and more...